webdigga/slot-picks/src/articles/frequently-asked-questions.md

 Chiropractors treat patients in many different settings, including private, group or multi- disciplinary clinics and practices.

-Here at Anttz Family chiropractic we opt for an open-plan space where several practice members are treated at the same time.
+Here at Anttz Family Chiropractic we opt for an open-plan space where several practice members are treated at the same time.

 ## Will the adjustment hurt?

 Treatment is usually painless unless an area is swollen.
 If this is the case, your chiropractor will alter the care that you receive.
 You may also hear a clicking or popping noise.
-This is perfectly normal and commonplace with chiropractic treatment.
+This is perfectly normal and commonplace with Chiropractic treatment.
 It is just a gas bubble bursting.

 Some patients also report temporary aches and pains during and after care.
 Again, this is nothing to worry about and is perfectly normal.